Kapaya/vlhcc21/paper.md

 Many websites on the internet do not meet the exact needs of all of their users.
 Because of this, millions of people use browser extensions like Greasemonkey [@zotero-224] and Tampermoneky [@zotero-191] to install userscripts, snippets of Javascript code which customize the behavior of websites.
 To make web customization more accessible to end-users without knowledge of programming, researchers have developed systems like Sifter [@huynh2006], Vegemite [@lin2009] and Wildcard [@litt2020; @litt2020b].

-A common building block of these end-user web customization systems is web scraping, the extraction of structured data from websites.
+A common building block of these web customization systems is web scraping, the extraction of structured data from websites.
 They achieve web scraping in one of two ways: by demonstration (Sifter & Vegemite) and by programming (Wildcard).
 Web scraping by demonstration automates the web scraping process by utilizing program synthesis to synthesize a web scraping program from user demonstrations.
 This approach is accessible to end-users with no programming experience and enables them to fully participate in the customization lifecycle.
 However, web scraping by demonstration comes at the cost of expressiveness which is vital for complex web scraping tasks.
-On the other side, web scraping by programming involves programmers manually writing web scraping code.
+On the other side, web scraping by traditional programming involves programmers manually writing web scraping code.
 It is fully expressive but not accessible to end-users who can only customize websites that programmers have written web scraping code for.
 This friction between designing for both ease of use and expressiveness is a general problem with software interfaces as discussed by Chugh [@chugh2016a].

 In this paper, we present a new model for web scraping for customization that combines the ease of use of demonstrations and the expressiveness of programming in the environment of a spreadsheet-like table with a simple formula language.
 Users demonstrate to scrape and the system presents the synthesized web scraping program as a Cascading Style Sheet (CSS) selector in the table's formula language ([@sec:implementation]).
 More importantly, these web scraping formulas can be directly edited to specify complex scraping operations which can not be achieved by demonstrations alone.

-We have implemented this new model of web scraping as an extension of Wildcard which previously only supported web scraping by programming.
+We have implemented this new model of web scraping as an extension of Wildcard [@litt2020; @litt2020b] which only supports web scraping by programming.
 Wildcard enables web customization by direct manipulation of a spreadsheet-like table it adds to websites.
 The table contains the website's underlying structured data and is bidirectionally synchronized with it.
-This means that changes to the table, including sorting, filtering, adding columns and running computations in a spreadsheet formula language, are propagated to the website thereby customizing it.
+This means that changes to the table, including sorting, adding columns and running computations in a spreadsheet formula language, are propagated to the website thereby customizing it.

 By representing the output of demonstrations as formulas, our new web scraping model fit right into Wildcard's customization paradigm which utilizes formulas for web customization.
 This enabled us to go beyond providing a model that combined web scraping by demonstration with web scraping by programming to providing a model that combined web scraping *and* customization.
 We refer to this as a *unified model for web scraping and customization*.
-In [@sec:examples], we show how this leads to a more incremental approach to building web customizations.
+In [@sec:examples], we show how this enables users to scrape and customize websites more flexibly than in prior systems.

 Our contributions are as follows:

-- A **unified model for web scraping and customization** that combines web scraping (by demonstration and programing) with web customization through a shared spreadsheet formula language
+- A unified model for web scraping and customization that combines web scraping (by demonstration and programing) with web customization through a shared spreadsheet formula language
-- A novel combination of design principles (**Unified User Model**, **Functional Reactive Programming** and **Mixed-Initiative Interaction**) which make our unified model for web scraping and customization seamless for both web scraping and web customization ([@sec:design-principles])
+- An implementation of the unified model for web scraping and customization that combines key design principles in a novel way ([@sec:design-principles])
-- An example gallery of websites that can be customized via our unified model for web scraping and customization and a preliminary user study providing some qualitative results of using it ([@sec:evaluation])
+- An evaluation of the model via a preliminary user study that provides some qualitive results of using of it, an example gallery of websites that the model works on and doesn't work on and a cognitive dimensions of notation analysis of the model ([@sec:evaluation])

 # Motivating Example {#sec:examples}
 To concretely illustrate the user experience of using a unified model of demonstrations and formulas to scrape and customize a webpage, we present a scenario of customizing eBay, a popular online marketplace.
 The goal of the user, Jen, is to filter out search results that are sponsored.
 On the webpage, sponsored product listings are marked with a "Sponsored" label that Jen can try to scrape, then she can sort the scraped labels to move all sponsored results to the bottom of the page. @fig:ebay shows accompanying screenshots.